 c.
 What if the practice is closed/out of office?

 Outside the opening hours of our practice there is a GP service, which can be reached in the evening, night, and the weekends.
 In Tilburg this so-called ‘huisartsenpost’ and can be found on Lage Witsiebaan 2a.
 You can reach the service at 085-5360300.
 It is also possible to do a consult by telephone.

-At first you must pay in cash.
-You can send the bill to your insurance company.
+At first you must pay it yourself by card.
+You can send the invoice to your insurance company.
 They will refund you the money.